Shopify/shipit-engine/README.md

 <br>

 **<code>fetch</code>** contains an array of the shell commands that Shipit executes to check the revision of the currently-deployed version.
-This key defaults to disabled.
+This key defaults to `disabled`.

 For example:
 ```yml